bfjnaude/cv/index.md

 ### Employment

+##### November 2019 - Present

+Senior Developer at TrueVolve Technologies working on legacy system maintenance and feature development of Linux-based C++/Golang services.

+**Responsibilities**
+-   Finding and fixing bugs in legacy C++ code
+-   Designing and adding new features to existing APIs in C++ and Golang
+-   Updating protocol documenation
+-   RESTful Web API design

+##### April 2018 - October 2019

+Developer at uAfrica.com working on a microservice based software as a service platform for courier logistics.

+**Responsibilities**

+-   Microservice design and implementation in Golang
+-   RESTful Web API design
+-   Designing and maintaining scalable infrastructure on AWS with servers and serverless
+-   Implementing frontend for microservice platform using ReactJS and Bootstrap CSS

 ##### April 2018 - Present

 Developer at uAfrica.com working on a microservice based software as a service platform for courier logistics.